 A graduate of The University of Toledo College of Medicine, Dr. Rich completed his medical residency at Akron City Hospital, now part of Summa Health System.
 He has served as a full time faculty member in the Department of Medicine since 1994 and currently is an Associate Program Director for the Internal Medicine residency, and the Director of the Internal Medicine Center.
 Dr. Rich serves as Interim Chair for the Department of Medicine.
 He is a member and fellow of the American College of Physicians, who honored him with the Master Teacher's Award in 2007.
 Dr. Rich has received numerous teaching awards from resident learners and has been a major proponent of resident leadership for ambulatory projects focused on quality improvement.
 He is a published author in peer-reviewed journals on a wide variety of topics.
 He provides a leadership role for multiple hospital committees.

 Dr. Jones is a graduate of the University of Toledo College of Medicine and a fellow of the American College of Physicians.
 His primary pursuit was private practice until 2004, when he transitioned his practice to join Summa IM residency as a full-time faculty member.
 Since that time his interests have included the Patient Centered Home, QI, and training physicians to work in clinical teams.
-He serves currently as the Program Director for Transitional Year Medicine and chairs the GMEC committee on Wellness.
+He serves currently as the Program Director for Transitional Year Medicine and chairs the GMEC committees on Wellness sand Core Curriculum.
 Dr. Jones has published several papers related to his work with members of the ACGME's Educational Innovation Project.
 He continues to lead HVM sessions at NEOMED where he is a clinical professor of Internal Medicine.
 Dr. Jones was awarded the inaugural Ohio Chapter ACP Internist of the Year award in 2014.

 Dr. Zaugg received her degree in Osteopathic Medicine from the Ohio University Heritage College of Medicine.
 During her medical school career she received multiple teaching awards, as well as the Global Health Award.